miqelle/reading-notes-201/class-5.md

 # What is the object?

-- Ojects are the curly braces and their contents
+- Objects are the curly braces and their contents
 - Objects are stored in a variable

 *this*: is a keyword used to indicate that you ARE using a property of the object you're currently in.